Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 └──
 ```

+During development, be sure to disable cache in your browser's dev tools to ensure the latest changes are visible in your browser.
+For example, you can disable cache in Google Chrome dev tools by visiting the network tab.

 ## Busting query cache on build

 To enable query cache busting on build, pass `{purgeQueryCacheOnBuild: true}` to the second parameter of the Hydrogen Vite plugin: